Lecturer on Education

 Office: Longfellow 211

-Whitney Benns teaches negotiation at the Harvard Graduate School of Education where she is an adjunct lecturer.
-She was also an adjunct professor of law at Georgetown University Law Center.
+Previously, Benns has served as an adjunct professor of law at Georgetown University Law Center.
 She has addressed and coached students and alumni at Harvard University, Tuck School of Business, Tufts Gordon Institute on Leadership, MIT Sloan School of Management, Harvard Kennedy School of Government and Harvard Law School.

-She has written articles for the Atlantic Magazine and The Guardian, and was a contributor to OnLabor.org, a Harvard-affiliated blog that explores issues involving workers, unions, and politics.
+She has written articles for the Atlantic Magazine and The Guardian, and OnLabor.org.
 Her work is included in Readings for Diversity and Social Justice, 4e (edited by Maurianne Adams, et all.
-2018).
-She is also a fellow with the Systemic Justice Project at Harvard Law School, where she works to create spaces for community building and collective action for legal practitioners, educators, and students working for systemic justice.
+2018), and in the Harvard BlackLetter Law Journal Volume 35, Spring 2019.

-Benns has a B.S. in Political Science and International Relations from the University of Utah, and a J.D. from Harvard Law School.
-Between college and law school, she worked as an intern at Comedy Central's satirical news show, The Colbert Report.
+Benns has a B.S. in political science and international relations from the University of Utah, and a J.D. from Harvard Law School.